jack-kerouac/betterplace_apidocs/sections/opinion_details.md

     <th>score</th>
     <td>string</td>
     <td>positive</td>
-    <td>Opinions can be positive or negative (what we call critial).
+    <td>Opinions can be positive or negative.
+Negative opinions usually get
-Critial opinions usually get a comment as answer very fast but there is no API for opinion-comments yet.
+a comment as answer very fast but there is no API for opinion-comments yet.
 </td>
   </tr>
   <tr>